-Only fill and operate boilers and heating systems with water compliant with the water quality requirements (see chapter "Water quality requirements").

-The system must be commissioned by the Viessmann Industrieservice, Berlin, the system installer or a qualified person authorised by the installer as well as the relevant expert.
+The boiler and heating systems must only be filled and operated with water corresponding to the water quality requirements (see chapter "Water quality requirements").
+The system must be commissioned by the system installer or a qualified relevant expert authorised by the installer.

 Record all actual values in a test report.
-These must be confirmed by the installer, the relevant expert and the system user.
+These must be confirmed by the installer, commissioning expert and the system user.

 Within 4 weeks of the combustion equipment being commissioned, the operator must notify the local flue gas inspector accordingly [check local regulations].
-We would recommend that you operate the boiler constantly at the required operating pressure and at a boiler water temperature of 70 °C. Even if no heat is drawn off for a longer period of time, it is still better to operate the boiler continuously.

-In systems comprising several boilers, of which one is constantly used as a standby boiler, only change operation over from one to another after longer intervals, e.g. during the annual inspection of the entire system.
+We recommend operating the boiler constantly at a boiler water temperature of 70 °C and at the required operating pressure.
+Even if no heat demand occurs for a longer period of time, it is still better to operate the boiler continuously.
+In systems comprising several boilers, of which one is constantly used as a standby boiler, only change the operation over after longer intervals, e.g. during the annual inspection of the total system.